spiffe/tornjak/docs/quickstart/README.md

 ## Connecting the Tornjak UI

-Be sure that the backend is accessible at `http://localhost:10000`, as above, or you may not work
+Make sure that the backend is accessible from your browser at `http://localhost:10000`, as above, or the frontend will not work

 Note that if you chose to deploy the Tornjak image that includes the frontend component, you only need to execute the following command to enable access to the frontend that is already running: